 Tendon pain often presents as pain that warms up or gets better with activity.
-Tendon pain can feel like a stiffness when your body is cold and can cause a tooth ache type pain at night.
+So your initial steps in running might be achey, but then you can warm up and run through!
+Tendon pain can feel like a stiffness when your body is cold, which might mean you hobble a little in the morning.
 In the early stages, you may be able to run through the pain, however, as it gets worse, it will become increasingly harder to run.

 So what is a tendon?

-A tendon is a thick firm and slightly springy structure that connects our muscles to our bones.
-Occasionally, if the tendon has been stressed, these tendons can change in their structure.
-These structural changes can reduce the tendon strength and its ability to take load.
+A tendon is a thick firm and slightly springy structure much like a thick rope that connects our muscles to our bones.
+Occasionally, if the tendon has been taking more load than it has the capacity for, these tendons can change in their structure.
+These structural changes can reduce the tendon strength and can create delayed pain.
 When a tendon has changes to its structure that reduces its strength, this is called tendinopathy.

 So, what causes these stresses in the tendon?
 Take a look at the risk factors below

 - Changes in training load.
 Are you training for an event that has increased your load suddenly?
 Tendons respond to loading, and if the tendon has not been given adequate time to adapt to new loads or increased training, this can cause stress on the tendon resulting in tendinopathy.

 - As we get older, our tendons get older too!
 This means that the loading capacity and strength of a tendon can diminish a little.

 - Estrogen is an important player in tendon rebuilding, growth and repair, so women who have been through menopause are at risk of tendinopathy.

 - Some antibiotics and cholesterol medications have been known to detriment tendon health.